picoage/Demo-Azuredevops-Bitbucket/README.md

 # Demo-Azuredevops-Bitbucket
 Presentation and links to the demo

-# Git Commad to push initial code
+# Git commad to push initial code

 git init